 - Degree of flexibility

-|Analytical objectives||This research method focuses on to describe individual experiences and beliefs.||Quantitative research method focuses on describing the characteristics of a population.|
+|Analytical objectives||This research method focuses on describing individual experiences and beliefs.||Quantitative research method focuses on describing the characteristics of a population.|

-|Types of questions asked||Open ended questions||Closed ended questions|
+|Types of questions asked||Open-ended questions||Closed-ended questions|

 |Data collection Instrument||Use semi-structured methods such as in-depth interviews, focus groups, and participant observation||Use highly structured methods such as structured observation using questionnaires and surveys|

 |Form of data produced||Descriptive data||Numerical data|